HTTP Request

 Authorization:Bearer hfkasf2938safjkb,bfclsaidfcf,jsacbliwgsbdcjsacsdakhfasjbasdfhfakjsfdbcasdfgasfbasdfhbfcbashdagdkbsajfhgdsb.

-I will fill it in the node as follows:
+You will fill it in the node as follows:

 Writing Expressions in Content

 When writing expressions within the content to access data such as variables, tables, etc., it’s a bit challenging because the final result must be valid JSON.
-To avoid the "Invalid JSON content" error, I need to wrap the expression in the $stringify
+To avoid the "Invalid JSON content" error, you need to wrap the expression in the $stringify

 function.